dbsafe/dbsafe/README.md

 Connection String
 -----------------
 `SetConnectionString` loads a connection string from an app.config.
 The connection string name must be defined in the `app.config` file.<br><br>
-Starting on version 1.0.19-beta2:
+Starting in version 1.0.19-beta2:
 <br>
-`PassConnectionString` passes a full connection string, this method must be used when the project does not have an app.config file.
+`PassConnectionString` passes a full connection string.
+This method must be used when the project does not have an app.config file.
 <br><br>
 The connection string used by `SqlDbSafeManager` is an ordinal ADO.NET connection string and cannot include any specific Entity Framework (or other object-relational mapper) metadata.